Skip to main content

 Social Security

-Employers are legally obligated to make statutory contributions to the Employees Provident Fund (EPF), the Social Security Organisation (SOCSO) and the Employee Injury Insurance System (EIIS) Scheme.
-EPF is a compulsory pension scheme for all Malaysians.
-SOCSO administers the EIIS and the Invalidity Pension Scheme (IPS).
+Employers are legally obligated to make statutory contributions to the Employees Provident Fund (EPF), the Social Security Organisation (SOCSO) and the Employment Insurance System (EIS).
+For Malaysian employees below age 60, EPF contributions are typically 12% or 13% by the employer and 11% by the employee, while SOCSO and EIS apply at separate statutory rates.

 Social Security Rate